-This section provides you with all the required information for tracking your access logs:
+This section provides you with all the summarized information for tracking your access logs:

-Button to change your domain - here you can change your domain and see its statistics
+Button to change your domain – here, you can choose to see statistics of a different domain in your account.

-Filter - an option to easily check statistics for the last hour, 6 hours, 24 hours, or even 7 days
+Filter – the time period for which you want to see data: last hour, 6 hours, 24 hours, or even 7 days.

 Analytics